LinkedInLearning/build-with-ai-create-a-follow-up-app-with-react-supabase-and-cursor-2756058/README.md

-# COURSENAME
+# Build with AI: Create a Follow-Up App with React, Supabase, and Cursor
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Build with AI: Create a Follow-Up App with React, Supabase, and Cursor`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]

+## Course Description

+Learn how to build a follow-up application using React, Supabase, and the Cursor AI coding assistant.
+Developer advocate Ayodele Aransiola begins by modeling a multi-role schema in Supabase and enforcing row-level security policies for users, sub-admins, and super-admins.
+Next, Ayodele demonstrates how to leverage AI suggestions in Cursor to create and refine React components.
+Then, discover how to implement a GDPR-style, multi-step form that captures user consent and writes immutable, hashed audit logs.
+Finally, discover how to deploy your app to production.
+Upon finishing this course, you’ll have a production-ready application that balances developer productivity with data privacy and compliance.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions